Crime Zone: Plot

-On the run, Helen and Bone hide out in the plague zone, where they encounter Jason, who is revealed to be a government agent.
+While on the run, Helen and Bone hide out in the so-called "plague zone", where they encounter Jason, who is revealed to be a government agent.
 Jason explains that the government long ago ended any major crime in Soleil, and it is his job to recruit citizens to go on government-sponsored crime sprees that validate the powers of the police state.
-Helen and Bone briefly take Jason hostage, then flee to a safer location, where they discuss plans to rob upper class citizens stored in the cryogenics facility and hijack military helicopters that Alexi can pilot to Frodan.
+Helen and Bone briefly take Jason hostage, then flee to a safer location, where they discuss plans to rob wealthy citizens stored in the cryogenics facility and hijack a military helicopter that Alexi can pilot to Frodan.
 Creon bullies J.D. into betraying Bone and Helen to the police, with whom he has made a deal.
 Bone kills his former boss at the facility, and Creon tries to take Helen hostage.
 However, the police arrive and betray Creon, as Helen warned him they would.
 Creon takes J.D. and Alexi hostage; when J.D. mocks him, Creon murders J.D.

-At the military base, Helen and Bone, who escaped the facility, free Alexi and use Creon as a distraction as they hijack a helicopter.
+At the military base, Helen and Bone, who managed to escape the facility, set Alexi free and use Creon as a distraction while they steal a helicopter.
 Creon begs to be taken with them, but they leave him behind for Jason to kill.
 Alexi flies Helen and Bone to Frodan, where they triumphantly land and celebrate their freedom.
-However, Frodan appears deserted, and Jason is waiting for them at the airfield.
-Jason casually murders Alexi and a police witness, then thanks Bone for making his plans possible.
-Jason reveals that everything has been a lie: Frodan is a radioactive wasteland, and the war ended twenty years ago; the "plague zone" is actually radiation that has drifted to Soleil.
-Jason knows too much for his position to be secure, and the information that Bone retrieved for him is his insurance.
-Jason allows Bone and Helen to escape, telling them that their continued threat justifies Soleil's military expenditures.
-Jason goes back to Soleil, while Helen and Bone start roaming and walking Frodan's land, searching for a new hope.
+However, they discover the area to be a deserted wasteland, and Jason is waiting for them in a nearby aircraft hangar with a police escort.

+The police escort kills Alexi, and is then killed by Jason.
+Jason reveals that the war with Frodan has been over for twenty years; the "plague zone" is, in fact, radioactive fallout from the destroyed Frodan that has drifted to Soleil.
+Due to Jason's knowledge of the truth, his position within the government is under threat, and the information stolen from the facility by Bone and Helen is his insurance, since the state can only sustain itself so long as the perceived threat of crime and war still exists.
+He thanks them for fulfilling his plan and allows them to escape, returning to Soleil alone.
+Bone and Helen, now free, walk off along the Frodan coast, their future uncertain.